malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 ```
 {
     "num_voices": 1,
-    "attack_density": 0.5,
+    "onset_density": 0.5,
     "dur_density": 0.25,
     "min_dur": 1/8,
-    "attack_subdivision": 1 / 4,
+    "onset_subdivision": 1 / 4,
 }
 ```

 EXAMPLE:rhythm_example4

-We can change `"attack_subdivision"` as well.
-For example, to have a grid of eighth-note triplets, we would set `"attack_subdivision" = 1/3`.
+We can change `"onset_subdivision"` as well.
+For example, to have a grid of eighth-note triplets, we would set `"onset_subdivision" = 1/3`.
 And since computers have no problem with precise, strange rhythms, we could also set it to unusual values like `5/13` or `math.pi / 12`.[^Notation]

 [^Notation]: However, we'll have to give up on representing these in conventional music notation.
 In fact, for the time being only duple note-values (i.e., eighth-notes, quarter-notes, and the like) can be exported to notation.

 ```
 {
     "num_voices": 1,
-    "attack_density": 0.75,
+    "onset_density": 0.75,
     "dur_density": 0.25,
     "min_dur": 1/8,
-    "attack_subdivision": 3/ 13,
+    "onset_subdivision": 3/ 13,
 }
 ```

 EXAMPLE:rhythm_example5

 All of the settings we have been looking at so far are "per-voice", meaning that they can be set to a different value in each voice.
-If we set `attack_subdivision` to a different unusual value in each voice, we get a particularly chaotic effect.
+If we set `onset_subdivision` to a different unusual value in each voice, we get a particularly chaotic effect.
 (I find that the chaos can be reined in a bit by setting `rhythm_len` to a short value, creating a brief rhythmic loop.)
 ```
 {
     "rhythm_len": 1,
     "num_voices": 3,
-    "attack_density": [0.25, 0.5, 0.75],
+    "onset_density": [0.25, 0.5, 0.75],
     "dur_density": [0.25, 0.5, 0.25],
     "min_dur": [0.25, 0.25, 1/8],
-    "attack_subdivision": [3/ 13, 5/12, 6/11],
+    "onset_subdivision": [3/ 13, 5/12, 6/11],
 }
 ```

 EXAMPLE:rhythm_example6

 There are also a few settings that govern the relation between different voices.
-If `hocketing` is `True`, then, to the extent possible, the attacks of each voice will occur when there is no attack in any other voice.
+If `hocketing` is `True`, then, to the extent possible, the onsets of each voice will occur when there is no onset in any other voice.
 (In textures with many voices, it is also possible to assign specific pairs of voices to hocket with one another.)
 ```
 {
     "num_voices": 2,
-    "attack_density": 0.4,
+    "onset_density": 0.4,
     "dur_density": 0.4,
     "min_dur": 0.25,
-    "attack_subdivision": 0.25,
+    "onset_subdivision": 0.25,
     "hocketing": True,
 }
 ```